 - Royalty manager (

-RoyaltyFeeManager) — it provides a stand-alone logic that tells how royalties should be collected.
+RoyaltyFeeManager) — it provides a stand-alone logic that tells if collection rebates should be collected.
 It supports ERC-2981 ("NFT Royalty Standard"), its own stand-alone royalty registry (

 RoyaltyFeeRegistry), with plans to support future third-party royalty fee oracles.